-Crystal City in the vicinity of Crystal Drive and 18th Street South
+In Crystal City on the northwest corner of Crystal Drive and 18th Street South

 About the Project

 The Crystal City Metrorail Station is one of the more highly used stations in Arlington County.
 The existing entrance is reaching capacity during peak periods and has limited emergency egress.
 The existing street-level elevator access is slow, inconveniently located and lacks redundancy.

 With redevelopment underway in Crystal City, overall trip-making will increase and transit will need to capture a substantial majority of that increase, which will overburden the existing station entrance.
 In addition, large volumes of passengers transfer between Metrorail and Virginia Railway Express (VRE), but the transfer route is long, circuitous and has accessibility barriers.

-The County's FY 2017-2026 Capital Improvement Plan includes $72.5 million for this project.
-Funding sources include state and regional funds and local commercial real estate tax revenues dedicated to transportation.
+The County's FY 2019-FY 2028 Capital Improvement Plan includes $90.8 million for this project.
+Anticipated funding sources include state grants, regional funds, and local commercial real estate tax revenues dedicated to transportation.
 In 2018 the Northern Virginia Transportation Authority approved $5 million for preliminary engineering.